Why is it important to plan the first sexual intercourse?

 Lubrication

-Sometimes the vagina is not sufficiently lubricated (moist), and may cause pain or irritation.
-This situation is normal and does not mean that something is wrong with the woman or her partner.
+Sometimes the vagina is not sufficiently lubricated (moist) and may cause pain or irritation.
+This situation is normal and does not mean that something is wrong with you or your partner.

-It is advisable to wait until arousal is greater before inserting anything into the vagina (such as fingers or penis).
+It is advisable to wait until you are more aroused before inserting anything into the vagina (such as fingers or penis).
 You can also use an intimate lubricant, which will make sex more comfortable.

 Contraceptives